Nihal-a/ChatDot/README.md

 ## Message Actions
 - Send Image  → users can send images to otehr user.
+- Send Video  → users can send video to otehr user.
-- Voice recording  → users can send voice records to other user.
+- Voice Recording  → users can send voice records to other user.
-- Download image → users can download images they receive.
+- Download Image → users can download images they receive.
-- View image → click to open image in full view / preview mode.
+- View Image → click to open image in full view / preview mode.
 - Edit → update the content of the message.
 - Delete for me → only you no longer see it.
 - Delete for everyone → removes the message from both sides (within time limit).